Comcast Co. (NASDAQ:CMCSA) Shares Acquired by WealthShield Partners LLC

-WealthShield Partners LLC grew its stake in Comcast Co.
-(NASDAQ:CMCSA – Free Report) by 16.4% in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 37,293 shares of the cable giant’s stock after buying an additional 5,257 shares during the period.
-WealthShield Partners LLC’s holdings in Comcast were worth $1,654,000 at the end of the most recent reporting period.
+WealthShield Partners LLC lifted its position in shares of Comcast Co.
+(NASDAQ:CMCSA – Free Report) by 16.4% during the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 37,293 shares of the cable giant’s stock after purchasing an additional 5,257 shares during the period.
+WealthShield Partners LLC’s holdings in Comcast were worth $1,654,000 as of its most recent SEC filing.

-A number of other large investors have also recently bought and sold shares of CMCSA.
-Norges Bank purchased a new position in Comcast during the 4th quarter worth $1,798,173,000.
-Moneta Group Investment Advisors LLC grew its position in Comcast by 121,265.4% during the 4th quarter.
-Moneta Group Investment Advisors LLC now owns 25,530,426 shares of the cable giant’s stock worth $892,799,000 after purchasing an additional 25,509,390 shares during the last quarter.
-Franklin Resources Inc. boosted its holdings in shares of Comcast by 38.4% in the second quarter.
-Franklin Resources Inc. now owns 35,674,385 shares of the cable giant’s stock valued at $1,482,271,000 after acquiring an additional 9,906,353 shares in the last quarter.
-Bank Julius Baer & Co.
-Ltd Zurich boosted its holdings in shares of Comcast by 90,788.3% in the second quarter.
-Bank Julius Baer & Co.
-Ltd Zurich now owns 7,660,069 shares of the cable giant’s stock valued at $318,276,000 after acquiring an additional 7,651,641 shares in the last quarter.
-Finally, Morgan Stanley boosted its holdings in shares of Comcast by 15.2% in the fourth quarter.
+Other institutional investors have also made changes to their positions in the company.
+State Street Corp raised its holdings in Comcast by 1.9% in the second quarter.
+State Street Corp now owns 160,119,465 shares of the cable giant’s stock valued at $6,652,964,000 after acquiring an additional 2,952,552 shares in the last quarter.
+Geode Capital Management LLC raised its holdings in Comcast by 1.4% in the second quarter.
+Geode Capital Management LLC now owns 80,409,013 shares of the cable giant’s stock valued at $3,332,626,000 after acquiring an additional 1,133,157 shares in the last quarter.
+Morgan Stanley raised its holdings in Comcast by 15.2% in the fourth quarter.
 Morgan Stanley now owns 53,653,778 shares of the cable giant’s stock valued at $1,876,273,000 after acquiring an additional 7,084,451 shares in the last quarter.
-Institutional investors and hedge funds own 82.85% of the company’s stock.
+Norges Bank acquired a new stake in Comcast in the fourth quarter valued at $1,798,173,000.
+Finally, Bank of New York Mellon Corp raised its holdings in Comcast by 0.4% in the third quarter.
+Bank of New York Mellon Corp now owns 42,448,741 shares of the cable giant’s stock valued at $1,245,022,000 after acquiring an additional 189,845 shares in the last quarter.
+82.85% of the stock is owned by institutional investors and hedge funds.

-CMCSA has been the topic of several analyst reports.
-Rosenblatt Securities lifted their target price on shares of Comcast from $44.00 to $46.00 and gave the company a “neutral” rating in a report on Friday, December 22nd.
-Pivotal Research lifted their target price on shares of Comcast from $55.00 to $58.00 and gave the stock a “buy” rating in a research report on Wednesday, December 13th.
-StockNews.com cut shares of Comcast from a “strong-buy” rating to a “buy” rating in a research report on Friday, November 10th.
-JPMorgan Chase & Co. lifted their target price on shares of Comcast from $48.00 to $49.00 and gave the stock a “neutral” rating in a research report on Monday, September 25th.
-Finally, Seaport Res Ptn reiterated a “buy” rating on shares of Comcast in a report on Friday, October 6th.
-Nine research analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company’s stock.
-According to MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and an average price target of $49.95.
+Several analysts recently issued reports on the stock.
+Rosenblatt Securities upped their price target on shares of Comcast from $44.00 to $46.00 and gave the company a “neutral” rating in a report on Friday, December 22nd.
+Barclays cut their price target on shares of Comcast from $47.00 to $44.00 and set an “equal weight” rating on the stock in a report on Monday, October 30th.
+StockNews.com cut shares of Comcast from a “strong-buy” rating to a “buy” rating in a report on Friday, November 10th.
+Pivotal Research increased their target price on shares of Comcast from $55.00 to $58.00 and gave the stock a “buy” rating in a report on Wednesday, December 13th.
+Finally, Scotiabank cut shares of Comcast from a “sector outperform” rating to a “sector perform” rating and dropped their target price for the stock from $50.00 to $49.00 in a report on Friday, October 27th.
+Nine equities research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company.
+According to data from MarketBeat, Comcast currently has a consensus rating of “Moderate Buy” and an average target price of $49.95.

 Comcast Profile